JuliKrue/TourOfHeroes/README.md

 ## Result

-* The finished application geets a list of heroes
+* The finished application gets a list of heroes
 * Displays heroes in a list
 * Edits a selected hero's detail
 * Navigates between different heroic data views